BlackBridges/BlackBridges/README.md

 I am an autistic man with a passion for marine biology.
 I like to study sharks and cephalopods as it is a big interest of mine.
 I would love to find more passionate marine biologist out there!

 Dni :

 . -16

 .
 Harassers

 .
 Just basic DNI criteria to be honest.

+.Also very specific but people who are like asking how you were grommed cause like why the fuck are you asking?